 Can I play single-player?
 Yes.
 We’re making a lot of tweaks that we hope will make this YDKJ very accessible to new players, but if you STILL can’t convince your dumb friends to play with you, you can always play with yourself.

 Great!
 When can I play it?
-You Don’t Know Jack (full name TBD) will be one of five games included in The Jackbox Party Pack 5, coming Fall 2018 to PC, consoles, and major digital platforms.
+You Don’t Know Jack: Full Stream will be one of five games included in The Jackbox Party Pack 5, coming Fall 2018 to PC, consoles, and major digital platforms.
 But, if you can’t wait that long, check out our weekly interactive live streams on Twitch and Youtube.
 It’s your best chance to see and play our games before anyone else!

 Wait, I get You Don’t Know Jack AND four other games??
 Yeah and the other games are awesome too.
 If you want to stay up to date, sign up with your email below, and don’t forget to follow our Twitter and Facebook.